Munich phenomenology

-Munich phenomenology (also Munich phenomenological school) is the philosophical orientation of a group of philosophers and psychologists that studied and worked in Munich at the turn of the twentieth century.
+Munich phenomenology (also the Munich phenomenological school) is the philosophical orientation of a group of philosophers and psychologists that studied and worked in Munich at the turn of the twentieth century.
 Their views are grouped under the names realist (also realistic) phenomenology or phenomenology of essences.
 Munich phenomenology represents one branch of what is referred to as the early phenomenology.
 One of their contributions was the theory that there are different kinds of intentionality.